Recommended vaccination schedule for cats

 This is the second of three primary vaccinations.
 This vaccinates your cat against:

-Feline panleukopenia = Typhus (T) = Feline parvovirus (P or FPV)
+Feline panleukopenia = Feline parvovirus (P or FPV)

-Calicivirosis (C or FCV) = one of the valences forming part of Coryza
+Calicivirosis (C or FCV) =part of the cat flu complex

-Feline rhinotracheitis (R) = Feline herpes virus (FVH) = one of the valences forming part of Coryza
+Feline rhinotracheitis (R) = Feline herpes virus (FVH) = part of the cat flu complex

 Leukemia (FelV) mainly for cats that go outside: booster of primary vaccination if first injection at 8 weeks